sassoftware/ci360-extensions/code/ci360-connector-sas-stp-integration-using-python-flask/README.md

 - Click on "Finish" to complete setting up the STP.

 #### Deploy the STP as a Web Service

+You might want to deploy the STP as a web service.
+Note this step is optional.

 - Once you have created the STP and it appears in the STP list, right click on it and select "Deploy as Web Service".
 - In the new window, specify the "Web Service Maker URL".
 For example: "http://sas-aap.demo.sas.com/SASBIWS/services/WebServiceMaker".